 One of my favorite thrift stores in Singapore is New2U, located on 96 Waterloo Street, S(187967).
 Managed by the Singapore Council of Women’s Organisations, this thrift store is open on weekdays from 10:30am to 2:30pm and staffed entirely by volunteers.

-Their everyday prices are reasonable, but if want an even better deal, the best time to go is when they have their sale.
+Their everyday prices are quite reasonable.
+But if want an even better deal, New2U will have regular monthly sales.
 They give 50% off on everything priced $2 and above, except for books, toys and jewelry on the following days:

-- Last two working days of the month (for everyone).
+- The last two working days of the month (for everyone).